topo-gps/ios-manual/en/waypoints.rst

 Waypoints
 =========

-A waypoint is a location with an icon and title that can be shown on the map.
-Possibly it can contain additional information such as photos and a description.
+A waypoint is a location that can be added to the map.
+The icon and the title of the waypoint are shown on the map.
+Possible other additional information such as photos and a description can be displayed by tapping the waypoint.
 Waypoints can be loaded on the map and can be imported in and exported to various formats.

 .. toctree::
    :maxdepth: 2